Can you really tell if a statement is true or false?

 5. Decide

 If the claim matches your recalled fact, answer True.
-Practically speaking, if it contradicts, answer False.
-If you’re still unsure, it’s better to err on the side of caution and choose the option that feels more likely based on your knowledge That's the part that actually makes a difference..
+Worth adding: if it contradicts, answer False.
+If you’re still unsure, it’s better to err on the side of caution and choose the option that feels more likely based on your knowledge Most people skip this — try not to..

 Common Mistakes / What Most People Get Wrong